wasp-state-machine/wasp/README.md

 - Mutually-inclusive guard clauses
 - Non-linear state inheritance
 - Weakly-typed parameterized transitions
-- State overriding
+- State overriding [WIP]
-- A significantly lighter codebase

 Wasp currently does not support

 - Asynchronous triggers
 - Graph generation

+## Installation

+Wasp is available as a [NuGet package](www.nuget.org/packages/Wasp).
+For usage in Unity projects, you can use [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) to manage its installation.

+##